 Talk preps with Scott Powers

-ESPNChicago.com's preps writer will be here to take your questions about all things high school sports.
+ESPNChicago.com's preps writer will be here to take your questions about the rest of the tournament.

 Send your questions now and join the chat Monday at 7 p.m.
 CT/8 p.m.
 ET!

 Scott Powers (7:43 PM)

 Hello, all.
 It's a little early, but let's start the chat anyway.

 Alex (Park Ridge)

 Who has the biggest chance of knocking of Maine South?

 Personally, I don't think anyone's going to beat Maine South.
 If someone can knock off the defending 8A champs, it could be Loyola and its defense.
 I think if the Hawks are going to lose, it would have to be against a defensive dominating team.
 Maine South quarterback Tyler Benz and running back Matt Perez are just too much offensively for most teams.